motib/surprises/README.md

 **German**

-The directory contains LaTeX files of a *preliminary* draft of a translation.
-Please contact me if you are a native speaker who is willing to edit the draft.
+There is a PDF of a *preliminary* draft of a translation and a directory of the LaTeX files.
+Please contact me if you are a native speaker who is willing to edit the draft!

 **Hebrew**